MohamedMesto/Dealna.de_v1.4/README.md

-## Purpose of the Project – **Loqta2050.com E-Commerce V1.0**
+## Purpose of the Project – **Dealna.de E-Commerce V1.0**

-The goal of **Loqta2050.com** is to create a modern, user-friendly e-commerce platform that offers a seamless shopping experience.
+The goal of **Dealna.de** is to create a modern, user-friendly e-commerce platform that offers a seamless shopping experience.
 Built with Django and PostgreSQL, this platform is designed to support a wide range of products, including electronics, clothing, homeware, and special offers.

-With features such as advanced search, secure checkout, product categorization, and personalized user accounts, **Loqta2050.com** aims to provide an intuitive and efficient marketplace for both buyers and sellers.
+With features such as advanced search, secure checkout, product categorization, and personalized user accounts, **Dealna.de** aims to provide an intuitive and efficient marketplace for both buyers and sellers.
 Customers can easily browse, purchase, and track their orders, while vendors can manage their inventory and sales through a robust backend system.

-Whether you're a shopper looking for the best deals or a seller aiming to expand your reach, **Loqta2050.com** offers a powerful and scalable solution to meet your e-commerce needs.
+Whether you're a shopper looking for the best deals or a seller aiming to expand your reach, **Dealna.de** offers a powerful and scalable solution to meet your e-commerce needs.